d-EURO/smartContracts/README.md

-# EURO Coin
+# dEURO

 This repository is a friendly fork of Frankencoin-ZCHF.

-This is the source code repository for the smart contracts of the oracle-free, collateralized stablecoin Frankencoin.
+This is the source code repository for the smart contracts of the oracle-free, collateralized stablecoin dEURO.

 There also is a [public frontend](https://app.dEURO.com) and a [documentation page](https://docs.dEURO.com).